martinjurkov/movie-seat-booking-app/README.md

 ## Challenge
 Users should be able to:

- -by clicking on the title or picture see details about specific movie and movie trailer -by clicking on booking button be able to choose movie and seats by user's choice
+ - by clicking on the title or picture see details about specific movie and movie trailer
+ - by clicking on booking button be able to choose movie and seats by user's choice

 ## Things I Wish I Would Have Done

 ## Links
- - Solution URL: <a href=https://github.com/martinjurkov/banking-app>GitHub</a>
+ - Solution URL: <a href=https://github.com/martinjurkov/movie-seat-booking-app>GitHub</a>
  - Live Site URL: <a href=https://ephemeral-medovik-ee8437.netlify.app/index.html/>Live</a>